LikeHackerMan/YouTube-to-MP3-Converter-Windows/README.md

 # Installation

 This Youtube to MP3 converter will require FFMPEG which you can install [here](https://ffmpeg.org/download.html), I would recommend you to watch [this](https://www.youtube.com/watch?v=r1AtmY-RMyQ) YouTube video for installing FFMPEG for Windows, but if you already have FFMPEG installed and added to path then you don't need to worry.
-I will recommend to use Python 3.10.6 which you can install [here](https://www.python.org/downloads/release/python-3106/), you will need a python module also called yt_dlp which you can install with the code below.
+I will recommend to use Python 3.10.6 which you can install [here](https://www.python.org/downloads/release/python-3106/), and you will need a Python module called "yt_dlp" which you can install with the code below.
 And enjoy!

 ```
 pip install yt_dlp